+Standard V

+Assessing Student Learning

-Standard V Azsessing Student Learning Teachers establish and clearly communicate learning opportunities that promote academic achievement and personal growth for all students.
-Teachers exchange information about student learning with students, families, and support petsonael in a variety of ongoing assessments to plan and adjust learning opportunities that promote academic achievement and personal growth for all students.
-Teachers exchange information about student learning opportunities that promote academic achievement and personal growth for all students.
-Teachers exchange information about student learning opportunities that promote academic achievement and personal growth for all students.
+Teachers establish and clearly communicate learning goals for all students.
+Teachers collect information about student personnel in a variety of sources.
+Teachers involve all students, families, and support personnel in a variety of sources establish and clearly communicate learning with students, families, and support personnel in a variety of sources to the account to plan and adjust learning with students, families, and support personnel in a variety of sources to the account of the promote academic achievement and personal growth for all students.
+Teachers exchange information about student learning with students, families, and support personnel and personal growth for all students.
+Teachers exchange information and account and account of the promote academic achievement and personal growth for all students.